Scooletz/blog.scooletz.com-posts/2018-02-20-pearls-putting-eventstore-in-reverse.md

 date: 2018-02-20 09:55
 author: scooletz
 permalink: /2018/02/20/pearls-putting-eventstore-in-reverse/
+image: /img/2018/02/pearl.png
+categories: ["architecture", "design", "pearls"]
+tags: ["architecture", "design", "pearls"]
+whitebackgroundimage: true
 nocomments: true
-image: /img/2018/02/stencil-default4.jpg
-categories: ["Design"]
-tags: ["design", "EventStore", "pearls"]
-imported: true
 ---

 Pearls of design, beautiful patterns, efficient approaches.
 After covering [Jil](http://blog.scooletz.com/2018/02/05/pearls-jil-primitive-serialization/) and its extremely efficient serialization of primitives it's time to put things in reverse.
 By things, in this case, I mean [EventStore](http://blog.scooletz.com/2014/06/11/pearls-eventstore-transaction-log/), the event centric database that I already presented once.
 Now, it's time to visit its ability to move back in time and traverse its log in the opposite direction.